-Aaryan Achhami (A-Levels Non-Science student at Chelsea Int'l Academy): So, You passed your SEE and you are waiting for your results, College is still far away.
+Aaryan Achhami (A-Levels Non-Science student at Chelsea Int’l Academy): So, You passed your SEE and you are waiting for your results, College is still far away.
 A few months ahead at least, and you are trying to make the most from your holidays.
 You take bridge courses, you take vocational training, you take classes for music and dances and any other things that you are interested in.
-You try and surround your self with learning all these new things.
+You try and surround yourself with learning all these new things.
 Everything seems to work out as you have imagined.
 But at the end of the day your mind, that independent entity of yours shifts its attention towards college decisions.
 You start thinking about the college you would admit to, you think about the streams that you would take, be it Science, Management or Humanities.
-You think about it all.
 You also get a glimpse of yet another type of curriculum.
 Different than your traditional NEB course, A levels!

 Now I really can’t help you with all those other things I mentioned in my starting paragraph.
 But I surely can contribute little of my knowledge and experience of A levels.
 I can brag about it and maybe it helps you decide if you want to take A-Levels as a course for studying high school.

 So on with it; Let’s start with the merits